-The Personal Realty & Estate Preservation Trust (PREP Trust®)
+The Personal Residence & Estate Preservation Trust (PREP Trust®)

 The PREP Trust® is the best trust tool for preserving all of your assets from frivolous lawsuits and contingency-fee attorneys looking to make an easy buck off of your success.